guguji666666/Active-Directoy-Lab/Update GPO template/Install Edge GPO module.md

 #### 4. Confirm if the the Edge module has been imported successfully
-To confirm the files loaded correctly, launch the `Group Policy Management Editor` from `Windows Administrative Tools` and expand `Computer Configuration > Policies > Administrative Templates > Microsoft Edge`.
+To confirm the files loaded correctly, launch the `Group Policy Management Editor` from `Windows Administrative Tools`,

+Then expand `Computer Configuration > Policies > Administrative Templates > Microsoft Edge`

 You should see one or more Microsoft Edge nodes as shown below.